SleeveShirts

 Price-to-performance, abrasion resistance, longevity

 We also cross-referenced Reddit communities (r/ultralight, r/hiking, r/trailrunning) and expert reviews from GearJunkie, Outdoor Gear Lab, The Big Outside, and iRunFar.
+For the site-wide criteria behind our recommendations, read how we evaluate gear.

 3. Full Comparison Table